georgiamshaw/personal/README.md

       - [ ] Test on the front end
       - [x] Test on the back end
       - [x] Use Test Driven Development to build tests before I write code
-- [ ] Have a fantastic design - clear, minimalisti, yet fun and engaging.
+- [ ] Have a fantastic design - clear, minimalist, yet fun and engaging.
 - [ ] Provide information about me!
 A portfolio of my skills, achievements and projects.
 - [ ] Make the website accessible as I go - it should be engrained in my design and building, not an afterthought.